GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex10_viruses.md

 * Identifying viral contigs
 * Examine prophage identified by `VIBRANT`
 * Examine viral metabolism and auxiliary metabolic genes (AMGs) outputs from `VIBRANT`
-* Check quality and completeness of the viral contigs via `CheckV`
+* Check quality and estimate completeness of the viral contigs via `CheckV`

 ---